→ Fully Online OR

 I really think that a successful college is one that promotes and develops opportunities outside of the classroom and Simpson does a phenomenal job giving students every opportunity to be successful, however they define success.
 Everyone has a different picture of what a successful life will be, and Simpson really helped me find which pieces of the puzzle I needed to put together to work on my picture.

 MIS 145: Management Information Systems and Business Intelligence 4cr.

 ECON 135: Applied Statistics 4cr.

 MAGT 131: Management Concepts 4cr.

 MAGT 231: Business Law and Business Ethics I 4cr.

 MAGT 232: Business Law and Business Ethics II OR MAGT 365: Organizational Ethics and Social Responsibility 4cr.

 - MAGT 232: Businesss Law and Business Ethics II - A continuation of MAGT-231, including property, agency, employment, forms of business organization, Uniform Commercial Code Articles 3 Commercial Paper and Article 9 Secured Transactions, debtor creditor law, administrative law and international law.
 Ethical issues of each topic will be considered.
-Prerequisites: MAGT-231.
+Prerequisite: MAGT-231.
 Offered every spring.
 (ETHICS) OR

-- MAGT 365: Organizational Ethics and Social Responsibility - This elective identifies and analyzes the intersection of legal, ethical, and profitable decision making in organizations.
+- MAGT 365: Organizational Ethics and Social Responsibility - This course identifies and analyzes the intersection of legal, ethical, and profitable decision making in organizations.
 Included is consideration of the effects of individual personalities, cultural norms, and business sector or industry standards.
 This is a seminar class, intended for junior and senior level students.
 Students will be responsible for significant individual and group research analysis and reports.
 Prerequisite: Any ethics course from the Departments of Philosophy or Religion.
 Offered alternate years.